 After participant consent, the researcher or a delegated member of the clinical team will collect the baseline data necessary to complete the pre-randomisation information on the eCRF (a blood lactate measurement is required in order to complete the randomisation).
 Vital signs and blood lactate taken within the last hour can be used to make the assessment.
 Use of clinical care results taken prior to consent is permitted.
 If greater than one hour previous, a further blood lactate should be measured prior to randomisation.
-Randomisation will be carried out using a web-based randomisation service (managed by the Edinburgh Clinical Trials Unit (ECTU)) that ensures allocation concealment.
-Randomisation will be carried out within 12 hours of arrival at the hospital where recruitment occurs and within one hour of the decision being made that fluid resuscitation should be commenced.
+Randomisation will be carried out using a web-based randomisation service (managed by the Edinburgh Clinical Trials Unit (ECTU)) which only reveals treatment allocation for an individual participant after the necessary pre-randomisation data has been submitted ensuring allocation concealment.
+Randomisation will be carried out within 12 hours of arrival at the hospital where recruitment occurs.
 Once a patient is randomised, they will remain in the study and have all study outcomes recorded regardless of compliance with randomised pathway allocation, unless they specifically withdraw consent to have data stored.
-Consented patients will be randomised on a 1:1 basis to PVI or standard care and will be stratified by age (<70 and $\geq$ 70) and study site.
+Consented patients will be randomised on a 1:1 basis to PVI or standard care and will be stratified using permuted blocks by age (<70 and ≥70) and study site.